 Here are some of the biggest challenges that arise in a slip and fall claim:

-When needed, we also hire independent experts who can shed more light on what caused your fall, so that the defendant can’t get away with even subtle forms of negligence that may not be evident without their highly trained eyes.
-We do the same diligence when proving your damages – looking at the big picture to recognize even losses that you may not be aware of yet, gathering complete documentation of every one of these harms, and bringing in experts if necessary who can speak to the severity of your injuries.
+When needed, we hire independent experts who can shed more light on what caused your fall, so the defendant can’t get away with even subtle forms of negligence that may not be evident without their highly trained eyes.
+We do the same diligence when proving your damages – looking at the big picture to recognize losses that even you may not be aware of yet, gathering complete documentation of every one of these harms, and bringing in experts if necessary who can speak to the severity of your injuries.

 From formal legal proceedings to less formal settlement negotiations, we represent our clients throughout every step of the process.